 Paper.li helps you source article content to share that includes a Call-to-Action button!
 Use the Call-to-Action to add your personal or business brand "stamp" to your content and to drive traffic back to your paper (or to any outside site Pro)!

-All of our Publishers can now share the top article URL on Twitter with each new edition, along with a discreet call-to-action overlay on the article that both reminds readers who recommended the content and directs readers of the article back to their paper (or to any other outside website-- Pro only).
+All of our Publishers can now share the top article URL on Twitter with each new edition, along with a discreet call-to-action overlay on the article that both reminds readers who recommended the content and directs readers of the article back to their paper.

 Call-to-action overlay on free papers

 In addition to the free promotion tools given to all users, Pro Publishers can: